 But after 30 years of life, Grandma's Weather Bear was definitely past his prime.
 The seal of the lamination no longer was tight.
 The Velcro tape had come off the back, and the sticky residue had somehow left stains that seeped through to the visible side of the bear.
 It was time for Grandma's Weather Bear to retire.

-We call this weather bear “Berry.”
+We call our weather bear “Berry.”
 I bought a large set of bear plus clothes clip art to dress our dear Berry, created by Teacher Laura.
 We printed off our favorite clothes (sized just right for Berry).
-I used small Velcro dots (affiliate link) to attach the clothing, and felt to attach the bear to the felt board.
+I planned to use small Velcro dots (affiliate link) to attach the clothing, and felt to attach the bear to the felt board.
 Magnets could also work for this, if I had a magnet board!

 As my kids and I put Berry together, I started to thinking about you, my blog readers!
 While I obviously can't include all the clothing options for all of you (WAY too many!), I wanted to share some with you.
 This free download for blog list subscribers includes the weather bear and clothes for five different kinds of weather.